-I am the co-founder of the Walkable and Livable Communities Institute, a national organization which helps city planners find ways to incorporate more bike paths, sidewalks, and pedestrian-friendly streets so that people can get around without their cars.
+I am the co-founder of the Walkable and Livable Communities Institute, a national organization which helps city planners find ways to incorporate more bike paths, sidewalks, and pedestrian-friendly streets so people can get around without their cars.

-We did this in Bird Rock while I was a member of the San Diego City Council.
+We implemented this in Bird Rock while I was a member of the San Diego City Council.
 We made the neighborhood safer, more walkable, and turned a strip of boulevard filled with shuttered storefronts into a thriving small business district that’s now filled with boutiques, restaurants and night life.
 Doing more redevelopment like this should be a part of our plan for a more sustainable energy policy and greater energy independence.

 Congress should act to stop price-gouging at the pump by holding Wall Street commodities traders and speculators more accountable.
 Experts agree that speculation in energy markets drives up the price of oil, which raises the price of gas for consumers.

 Over time, Congress must develop and support a long-term energy strategy that reduces our dependence on foreign oil and fossil fuels altogether.
-I’ve voted against increases in oil drilling both onshore and offshore without sufficient safety protections in place, and pressed to hold coal producers accountable for their impact on the environment, their workers, and surrounding communities.
+I’ve voted against increases in oil drilling both onshore and offshore without sufficient safety protections in place, and I’ve pressed to hold coal producers accountable for their impact on the environment, their workers, and surrounding communities.

-By protecting our air and water, preserving our forests and open spaces, and developing an infrastructure that allows us to consume less and recycle more, we can create the model for a healthier, safer, more sustainable world for the generations to come.
+By protecting our air and water, preserving our forests and open spaces, and developing infrastructure that allows us to consume less and recycle more, we can create the model for a healthier, safer, more sustainable world for the generations to come.